Capstone-Projects-2022-Fall/project-sokroban/documentation/docs/requirements/features-and-requirements.md

     - The players will be put in a lobby where they can choose to host a game or join a friend's room.
     - Once the first player has created a room, and enterred the number of boxes the other can join the same room.
     - Once the other player joins, each player will have the same generated map and the screen will be splitted in half.
-    - The player that finished the level the fastest wins the game.
+    - The player that finishes the level the fastest wins the game.

 - Undo Option
     - The player will have an option to undo every move they have performed since the beginning of the level.